0xAuguste/stability-tool/README.md

 2. Set up [WSL](https://learn.microsoft.com/en-us/windows/wsl/setup/environment)
     *   Restart your machine after the install
     *   Open Ubuntu using the start menu and create a Linux username & password
-3. Download [this](https://drive.google.com/drive/u/0/folders/1o5gMu7jSA6pBcJ_qEH3ZPyKTo_ute4iy) folder to somewhere on your local drive where you want the software tool to live
+3. Clone this repository
 4. Install the Docker image
-    1. Open Command Prompt
+    1. Open Terminal
-    2. Navigate to the Stability\_Tool folder you just downloaded
+    2. Navigate to this repo
-        *   Use `pwd` to see your current directory, `ls` to see the contents of the directory, and `cd [directory]` to switch to a given directory
     3. Run `docker pull pymesh/pymesh`
         *   You should see pymesh/pymesh appear in the Images section in the Docker Desktop app
     4. Run `docker build -t pymesh/visualization .`